openrijal/niteshrijal.com/src/content/blog/antigravity/index.md

 > Code Diff example

 Subsequent requests do not seem as fast as the first one, even though I used the `Fast` mode, which is supposed to think less and execute more.
 I also tried the inline chat with the code when a file is open.

+One thing I noticed there was that the model options in inline chat did not include the Claude or GPT options.

 ![Inline Code Chat](/images/antigravity/inline_code_chat.png)
 > Inline Code Chat example